This post may contain affiliate links. Please read our disclosure policy.

 Professional Tips

-Use these instructions to make the perfect double chocolate chip cookies every time.
+Use these instructions to make the perfect double chocolate cookie every time!
+Further details and measurements can be found in the recipe card below.

-Step 1: Whisk dry ingredients.
-Whisk together flour, cocoa powder, baking powder, and salt until evenly combined.
+Step 1: Mix the dry ingredients.
+Whisk together the flour, Dutch-process cocoa powder, baking powder, and kosher salt in a bowl and set it aside.

 Chef Lindsey’s Recipe Tip